The Gruben Example

-Complex interconnected and climate-sensitive cold-mountain systems have been intensely investigated at the Gruben site in the Saas Valley, Valais Alps, Switzerland.
-The Google Earth image shows the peaks of Fletschhorn (upper center, 3985 m a.s.l) and Lagginhorn (upper right, 4010 m a.s.l) with the rapidly retreating Gruben glacier (1).
+Complex, interconnected, and climate-sensitive cold-mountain systems have been studied in detail at the Gruben site in the Saas Valley of the Valais Alps, Switzerland.
+The Google Earth image shows the peaks of Fletschhorn (upper centre, 3,985 m a.s.l.) and Lagginhorn (upper right, 4,010 m a.s.l.) together with the rapidly retreating Gruben Glacier (1).

-Large masses of debris are perennially frozen (permafrost) and for millennia already undergo long-term, slow viscous creep, forming lava stream-like landforms usually called “rock glaciers” (2).
-As a consequence of global warming, a system of lakes (3) developed where the ice of Gruben glacier retreated and vanished.
-Outbursts of such lakes in 1968 and 1970 eroded a deep breach (4) into the moraines from earlier colder times with more extended glacier ice.
+Large masses of debris are permanently frozen (permafrost) and have been undergoing slow, viscous creep for millennia, forming characteristic lava-like landforms known as rock glaciers (2).
+As a result of global warming, a system of lakes (3) has developed in areas formerly occupied by the Gruben Glacier.
+Outbursts from these lakes in 1968 and 1970 eroded a deep breach (4) into moraine deposits formed during earlier, colder periods when the glacier extended farther down the valley.

-These outbursts triggered large debris flows, causing heavy damage in the main valley.
-Rock walls, especially on the shadow side of the mountains are frozen to great depth (rock permafrost: 5).
-Warming and thawing of this rock permafrost reduces the stability of affected slopes, leading to increased rock falls and rock avalanches.
-The tongue of Gruben glacier is heavily covered by such young rockfall material.
-Comprehensive analysis is necessary to understand the warming-affected evolution of this interconnected system, forming the basis for successful protection (access road for construction work: 6).
+These outbursts triggered large debris flows, that caused severe damage in the main valley.
+The surrounding rock walls, particularly on the shadow side of the mountains, remain frozen to great depth (5).
+Warming and thawing of this rock permafrost reduce slope stability, leading to increased rockfalls and rock-ice avalanches.
+The tongue of Gruben Glacier is heavily covered by debris from such recent rockfall events.

 Haeberli, W., Kääb, A., Vonder Mühll, D. and Teysseire, Ph.
 (2001): Prevention of outburst floods from periglacial lakes at Grubengletscher, Valais, Swiss Alps.
 Journal of Glaciology, 47/156, 111-122.